I Sangkammaren

 As a Portrait Painter

 It was primarily his skill as a portrait painter that gained Zorn international acclaim.
-His incisive ability to depict the individual character of his model is, for example, apparent in portraits of prominent cultural personalities, Antonin Proust (1888, private collection) and Coquelin Cadet (1889, Nationalmuseum).
+His incisive ability to depict the individual character of his model is, for example, apparent in portraits of prominent cultural personalities, [painting:73519:title] (1888, private collection) and [painting:73523:title] (1889, Nationalmuseum).
 The model's surroundings were important; Zorn believed that a portrait should be painted in an environment that was natural for the model.
 An artificial studio environment was not to his taste.

 Zorn completed a number of genre paintings which focused on the depiction of light and shadow.
 The motifs were very different.
 In The Waltz (1891, private collection, USA) the dark cabinet in the foreground is lit by the lights of the ballroom in the background.
 In Omnibus (1892, Fenway Court, Boston, variation in the National museum) the lights flicker uneasily over the passengers of a Paris bus.
 The lights from a street lamp and the window of a café reflect on the red dress worn by a prostitute in Night Effect (1895, Gothenburg Art Museum).